samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

     {{< /points >}}
     {{< points type="negatives" title="Cloudflare Workers negatives" >}}
 - Dashboard can feel bloated if you don't use Cloudflare's other services
+- Confusing interface if you're working in different environments such as staging and production
 - No option to link Worker to a git repo
 - `wrangler init` required to setup Worker project, installing a number of node modules
 - Need to change nameservers of domain to use that domain for a Worker